-City Council Resolution 20230309-025 establishing the 2024 Charter Review Commission to make recommendations to the Council to, in part, "improve and enhance transparency and the general functions of city government."
+City Council Resolution 20230309-025 establishing the 2024 Charter Review Commission to make recommendations to the Council to, in part, "improve and enhance transparency and the general functions of city government...."

-The City Charter does not currently require public disclosure of the intent to collect signatures for a petition, the person(s) responsible for collecting petition signatures, or contact information for the petitioners, among other disclosures commonly seen in citizen-initiated petition policies in other cities, nor does the Charter require that the parties responsible for collecting and submitting petition signatures be residents of Austin.
+The City Charter does not currently require public disclosure of the intent to collect signatures for a petition, the identity of the person(s) initiating the petition and responsible for collecting petition signatures, or contact information for the petitioners, among other disclosures commonly required in citizen-initiated petition policies in other cities, nor does the Charter require that the parties responsible for collecting and submitting petition signatures be residents of Austin in order to initiate and back a petition to recall of the mayor, or residents of the council district of a council member subject to a recall petition.
 As such, the current petition process does not encourage or require the level of transparency that Austin residents deserve.